tadeasf/diplomka-ujguri/README.md

 3. Enjoy

 # TODO
+Working on right now:
+Change stream.py def on_status so I can collect tweet ID for further retweet gathering in the future.
+Changing SQL database setup and push because of that.

 Improve sentiment analysis: After further research, vader actually seems as perfect tool for my purpose.
 I still can improve the accuracy in different ways, though!
 Getting rid of spelling mistakes.
 I would love to be able to do that while I'm grabbing the twitter stream and input the process before sentiment analysis.
 The more I get to know, the more clear it is that threading will be necessary.
 Anyway, once I grab the status.text I can run it first through Regular Expression module so I will get rid of repeated alphabets (caaaar, amazzzzing etc).
 After this is done I can use Pyspellchecker library to correct spelling of the tweets.
 This should increase the accuracy of my sentiment analysis greatly.

 Named entity recognition: get to know other topics the users are tweeting about.
 Eg my topic is uyghurs in xinjiang.
 What they talk about the most?
 China?
 CCP?